rust-lang/rustup/doc/README.md

 ## Building the book

-Building the book requires [mdBook].
+Building the book requires [mdBook](https://github.com/rust-lang/mdBook).
 To get it:

 ```console
 $ cargo install mdbook